davidarchanjo/spring-certified-developer-study-guide/README.md

 A SpEL expression begins with `#` and is enclosed by braces, e.g. `#{2 + 2}`.
 Properties can be referenced in a similar fashion with `$`, and are enclosed by braces too, e.g. `${foo.bar}`.
 Property placeholders cannot contain SpEL expressions, but expressions can, e.g. `#{'${foo.bar}' + 2}`. **Notice that to access the property contained in the properties file from SpEL, is mandatory to reference the property enclosed by single quotes**.

 SpEL provides two special built-in variables: `systemProperties` and `systemEnvironment`:
-- **systemProperties** – a java.util.Properties object that provides runtime environment properties, like `os.name`, or JVM argument;
+- **systemProperties** – a java.util.Properties object which provides runtime environment properties, like `os.name`, or JVM argument;
-- **systemEnvironment** – a java.util.Properties object retrieving environment specific properties from the runtime environment, like env variables;
+- **systemEnvironment** – a java.util.Properties object which provides access to environment variables;

 ## KEY INTERFACES
 ### STARTUP